liam2/liam2/doc/usersguide/source/model.rst

 simulation and that you can alternate between entities in the simulation of a period.

-In the example you see that after dead_procedure and birth, the household_composition procedure is re-executed.
+In the example you see that after death and birth, the household_composition function is re-executed.

 init
 ----